zhumaniyaz17/finalexam/garbage/question_1Qs43.md

-What does Ubuntu mean?
+What does Ubuntu mean in Zulu?

-* Safe and Organic
+* safe and organic
-* Natural Beauty
+* natural beauty
-+ Humanity to Others
++ humanity to others
-* Best of that kind
+* best of that kind
+* Africa forever